When the Dominican Sisters arrived at Mission San Jose in 1891, they were welcomed by silvery olive trees.

 We cultivate the largest remaining grove of mission-era olive trees in California.
 Many hands go into tending, harvesting and bottling our golden oil.
 The prized extra virgin Dominican Sisters Olive Oil is pressed and bottled by Dan Sciabica of Sciabica's California Olive Oil, shared with friends and distributed each year at the Holiday Boutique (Saturday/Sunday before Thanksgiving).

 This year we have a very unique situation.
-We have additional bottles from our Holiday Boutique due to last years olive 'bumper crop'.
+We have additional bottles due to a 2016 olive 'bumper crop'.

 This is very, very special olive oil -- and, there's no guarantee we'll have this kind of a season again-- so please don't miss out!